Citroen Berlingo van review (2025)

 - 1.5-litre BlueHDi 130

-Regardless of age, each engine comes with a manual gearbox as standard, while the BlueHDi 130 is also available with an eight-speed automatic transmission badged EAT8.
+A six-speed manual gearbox as standard on the BlueHDI 100, while the BlueHDi 130 comes as standard with eight-speed automatic transmission badged EAT8.

 Citroen Berlingo trim levels and body sizes

-The 2024 Berlingo van range is available in just two trims - Enterprise Edition and Driver Edition.
-Previously there were four, with some aimed at the worksite user, rather than those who largely spend their time on the roads.
-Instead you can now add a selection of packs, with the Worksite Pack bringing grip control, hill descent control, a raised ride height, mud and snow tyres and more underbody protection.
+Previously, there were four, with some aimed at the worksite user, rather than those who largely spend their time on the roads.
+Instead, you can now add a selection of packs, with the Worksite Pack bringing grip control, hill descent control, a raised ride height, mud and snow tyres and more underbody protection.

 The Berlingo comes as a shorter L1 model labelled M and a longer L2 model labelled XL, but with only a single roof height.
 There's also a five-seat crew van model, which we've reviewed lower down on this page.